Nirmitee.io

 The Six Core EPCS Requirements

-- Audit Trail: Every prescribing action must be logged with timestamps, user identification, and the specific action taken.
-Audit records must be tamper-evident and retained for two years minimum.
+4. Audit Trail: Every prescribing action must be logged with timestamps, user identification, and the specific action taken.
+Audit records must be tamper-evident and retained for a minimum of two years.

 For EHR development teams, EPCS adds significant complexity.
 You are not just sending a message through Surescripts — you are implementing a cryptographic signing ceremony with hardware security requirements, maintaining audit logs that may be subpoenaed, and passing third-party security audits.
 Many EHR vendors partner with specialized EPCS middleware providers like DrFirst or Imprivata rather than building this in-house.